os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 - **year_end**, the final year of the study.
 Default is 2100.
 - **time_step**, the number of year between two data computation.
 Default is 1.
 - **limit_deforestation_surface**, the maximum surface in Mha which can be deforested during the study.
-- **deforestation_surface**, forest surface removed by year in Mha.
-Default is set to 10Mha per year (2020 value).
+- **deforestation_investment**, the money invested in the deforestation.
+Unit is G$.
+- **deforestation_cost_per_ha**, the average price to deforest 1ha of land.
+Unit is $/ha.
+Default value is 12000$/ha [^1].
 - **CO2_per_ha**, the quantity of CO2 captured by 1 hectare of forest during one year.
 Unit is kgCO2/ha/year.
-Default value is 4000kgC02/ha/year [^1].
+Default value is 4000kgC02/ha/year [^2].
 As forest captures 16 Gt of CO2 per year, reducing forest by 1% results in a deficit of CO2 captured of 160 Mt.
 The value of 4000kgCO2/year/ha is coherent with these data.
 - **Initial CO2 emissions**, CO2 emissions in GtCO2 due to deforestation at the first year of the study.
-Default value is 3.21 GtCO2 at 2020, which is the value found at [^2].
+Default value is 3.21 GtCO2 at 2020, which is the value found at [^3].
 - **reforestation_cost_per_ha**, which is the average price to plant 1ha of tree.
 Unit is $/ha.
-The default value is 13800 $/ha (10k$/ha for land cost and 3800$/ha to plant trees) [^3].
+The default value is 13800 $/ha (10k$/ha for land cost and 3800$/ha to plant trees) [^4].
 - **reforestation_investment**, the quantity of money dedicated to reforestation each year in billions of $.
 - **wood tehcno dict**, data use to compute price and production of biomass for managed wood and unmanaged wood.
 - **managed wood initial prod**, which is the production of biomass by managed wood at the first year of the study.
 Unit is TWh.
 - **managed wood initial surface**, which is the surface dedicated to managed wood, at the first year of the study.
 Unit is Gha.
 Default is 1.15Gha, at 2020.
 - **managed wood invest before year start**, which are the investments made into managed wood that impact the first years of the study.
 Unit is G$.
 - **managed wood investment**, which are the investment made into managed wood over the years.
 Unit is G$.
-- **unmanaged wood initial prod**, which is the production of biomass by unmanaged wood at the first year of the study.
-Unit is TWh.
-- **unmanaged wood initial surface**, which is the surface dedicated to unmanaged wood, at the first year of the study.
-Unit is Gha.
-Default is 1.15Gha, at 2020.
-- **unmanaged wood invest before year start**, which are the investments made into unmanaged wood that impact the first years of the study.
-Unit is G$.
-- **unmanaged wood investment**, which are the investment made into unmanaged wood over the years.
-Unit is G$.
 - **transport cost**, which is the cost of transport of biomass.
 Unit is $/ton.
 - **margin**, factor applied to the total cost of biomass to represent the commercial margin.
+- **protected_forest**, the surface of protected forest.
+Unit is Gha.
+Protected forest represents 21% of the global 4Hha forest surface, that is to say 0.84Gha.
-- **unused_forest_surface**, the initial surface of forest that is not used for energy or industrial purpose.
-As 1.25Gha of forest are used and there are 4Gha of forest, the unused surface is 2.75Gha.
+- **unmanaged_forest_surface**, the initial surface of forest that is not used for energy or industrial purpose.
+As 1.25Gha of forest are used, 0.84Gha are protected, and there are 4Gha of forest, the unused surface is 1.91Gha.

 The outputs of the model are: